Any additional safety training that may be required for your situation

 For contact tracing purposes, all visitors must be registered with the Office of Admissions.
 You will enter this information when registering for your visit.

-Because of social distancing guidelines, students are allowed ONLY ONE visitor to accompany them on their visit for a total in the group of two.
+Because of social distancing guidelines, students are allowed two visitors to accompany them on their visit for a total in the group of three.
 Additional guests will not be permitted in the presentation or on the campus tour.
 For more information, visit the Mizzou Admissions website.

 All visitors are asked to self-monitor using the #CampusClear app and run through the Mizzou symptom checklist before coming to campus Please do not come to campus if you are experiencing symptoms, feel unwell and/or have come into contact with someone who has tested positive for COVID-19.
 Contact the Office of Admissions to reschedule your campus tour.